ding-lab/CPTAC3.catalog/README.md

           and lower-case symbol indicates that that sample is in GDC but not on system
 * [`./DCC_Analysis_Summary`](./DCC_Analysis_Summary) - has details about analyses uploaded to DCC

-## Versions
+## Updates

-### Version 2.2
+### CPTAC3 Catalog Version 2.2
-Flags datasets associated with heterogeneity studies based on GDC aliquot annotation note.
-Heterogeneity studies will have multiple datasets for a given case, experimental strategy, and sample type (e.g. multiple WXS tumor BAMs for one case)
+Updates to deal with datasets associated with heterogeneity studies, which will have multiple datasets for a given case, experimental strategy, and sample type (e.g. multiple WXS tumor BAMs for one case)

 #### Fields added

 Adding the following columns to catalog file (terminal columns 15-17):

 * `sample_id` - GDC sample name
 * `sample_metadata` - Ad hoc metadata associated with this sample.
 Identifies heterogeneity studies and any other tags obtained for custom sample names as described below
 * `aliquot_annotation` - Annotation note associated with aliquot, from GDC

 #### Heterogeneity study

 Disambiguates datasets associated with heterogeneity studies based on GDC aliquot annotation note.

-If aliquot_annotation is as follows:
+If `aliquot_annotation` has the value,
 ```
     Duplicate item: CCRCC Tumor heterogeneity study aliquot
 ```
-Then `sample_metadata` is updated with "heterogeneity HET-XXX"
+then `sample_metadata` has the value `heterogeneity HET_XXX`, where
-  * `XXX` is a hash ID generated with [bashids](https://github.com/benwilber/bashids) Input string is the aliquot name with "CPT" and any leading 0's removed
+  * `XXX` is a hash ID generated with [bashids](https://github.com/benwilber/bashids).
+    Input string is the aliquot name with "CPT" and any leading 0's removed
-  * sample_name has `HET-XXX` added as a suffix
+  * `sample_name` has `HET_XXX` added as a suffix.
+Example: `C3L-00103.miRNA-Seq.T.HET_qZq3G`

-### Version 2.1
+### CPTAC3 Catalog Version 2.1

 * Adding support for scRNA-Seq

-### Version 2.0
+### CPTAC3 Catalog Version 2.0

 * Added `experimental_strategies` "MethArray" and "Targeted Sequencing"
 * Aliquot information replaces sample information